Updated: Apr 21, 2022

 3. We don’t want to limit ourselves to a man-made reality.

+Consider love.
+When humans think of love, they think of an experience that is characterized by certain values.
+They assume it is a process/state separate from not love.
+But this assumption is wrong.
+The experience of “not love” is equally important for love to mean anything.
 When a young man asks a woman on a date, part of his excitement is the anxiety of rejection.
-If we want to create the same experience in the machine, we would have to add that anxiety.
-But it still wouldn't be a complete experience because we lack the uncertainty of the day before when he decided whom to ask out.
-We still need to factor in his [the man’s] previous history with women, which defines his dating experience.
+If you managed to produce that anxiety, you'd still lack the uncertainty of the day before when he decided whom to ask out.
+You still need to factor in his [the man’s] previous history with women, which defines his dating experience.
 Thus, his experience of dating can't be isolated from his general experience of life.

 Just like a word needs a context and a picture needs a canvas, an experience needs a background story for it to mean anything.
 The experience of friendship requires the experience of not having friends.
 It gets enhanced if you have experienced fake and unreliable friendships.
 The joy of winning a trophy requires the despair of trying and not winning a thousand times and not knowing if you would ever win.
 Thus, if you plug yourself into the machine to experience victory, it would not feel real because you have not yet experienced failure.
 If you add the experience of failure, you still wouldn’t enjoy victory because you are certain you’ll win.
 If you add the desperation of possibly never winning, you would realize suddenly that real life is already like that.
 Life is exactly how it should have been.